omicscodeathon/HepB_and_HepD/README.md

 ## Workflow
 1. Download the relevant genes for the different genotypes from the HBVdb
 2. Combine (concatenate) the reference sequences with the sequenced gene sequences
-3. Run multiple sequence alignment (mafft)
+3. Run multiple sequence alignment (MAFFT)
 4. Compute SNP distances (snpdists) and phylogeny (iqtree)

 ![Overview diagram](workflow.jpg)